How many everyday readers does your blog have? Are they important? Converting the visitors to everyday readers is vital for the blogger.

 What does it take to make a successful blog?
 One very significant answer to this question is “having readers that come back every day”.
 If you have everyday readers who come to your site everyday, hopefully — this is indicative of gaining your reader’s trust (a good thing).

-During the past 6 months I have mane many moves to ensure this site is seen by a growing readership, and doing all the actions recommended to cultivate a faithful readership, I have more room for further growth, but have achieved the milestone of having people read my work every day.
+During the past 6 months I make many moves to grow readership for this site.
+Performing all the actions recommended to cultivate a faithful readership, I have more room for further growth, but have achieved the milestone of having people read my work every day.
 Where do my readers come from?

 - Social sites

 Looking at the statistics over the past few days it is clear that approximately sixty percent of views come from social media sites, like Twitter, Facebook, Google Plus, and LinkedIn.
 This is not surprising as I post on each of these social sites most days.
 I am also very aware that Google Plus provides an excellent conversion rate — I have tested the impact of posting links to that site alone and have found that within 30 minutes I get about 5 to 10 readers and sometimes more as a direct result.

 Search engine readership (approximately thirty percent of views) and almost exclusively provided by Google, during the past week comes from the following countries: